Dewi Bebb

 Dewi Iorwerth Ellis Bebb (7 August 1938 – 14 March 1996) was a Welsh rugby union player who won thirty-four caps for Wales as a wing.

-Dewi Bebb was the son of the Welsh historian Ambrose Bebb.
-Educated at Friars School, Bangor, he later studied at Trinity College, Carmarthen, and Cardiff Teacher Training College.
+He later worked in television.

 He made his debut for Swansea in a game against Llanelli in 1958.
 He remained with Swansea throughout his playing career, making 221 appearances, scoring 87 tries and captaining the team in the 1963–4 and 1964–5 seasons.

-Career
+Early life

+Dewi Bebb was the son of the Welsh historian Ambrose Bebb.
+After attending Friars School, Bangor he was conscripted into the Royal Navy.
+After the navy he studied at Trinity College, Carmarthen, and Cardiff Teacher Training College.